Gunman blasted through door, lingered for almost 30 minutes

 The gunman told police that when he opened fire, he avoided shooting students he liked "so he could have his story told," the affidavit said.

 From first word of the shooting, at 7:32 a.m.
-Friday, until confirmation that the suspect was in custody, the attack took about half an hour.
+Friday, until confirmation that the suspect was in custody, the attack lasted about half an hour.

-Dispatch records indicate that authorities first entered the building about seven minutes later after learning of the assault.
+Dispatch records indicate that law enforcement first entered the building about seven minutes later after learning of the assault.
 The suspect was said to be in custody at 8:03 a.m.

-Henry said he did not think the attack was "30 minutes of shooting," and that assessment was consistent with other officials who said authorities contained the shooter quickly.

 Texas Gov. Greg Abbott said the assailant got a handgun and shotgun from his father, who owned them legally.
 But it was not clear whether the father knew his son had taken them or if the father could face prosecution.
 State law makes it illegal to give a gun to anyone under 18, except under the supervision of an adult for hunting or sport shooting.